klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 ### HoloLens Device Portal {#HoloLensDevicePortal}

+The performance of a deployed application on the Microsoft HoloLens can also be monitored by its Device Portal.

 #### Introduction

 The Microsoft HoloLens provides an administrator interface called Device Portal which can be accessed from Web browsers on any device.
-It allows developers to install and deinstall apps, it provides crash dump files and provides access to a preview live stream with a composited video of the HoloLens' camera and the shown 3D content.
+It allows developers to install and deinstall apps, it provides crash dump files and provides access to a preview live stream with a composited video of the HoloLens' camera and the shown 3D content {% cite Newn17 %}.
 Among others, the Device Portal also provides a system performance page where the framerate and memory consumption can be monitored in real-time.
 The Device Portal can be helpful in user evaluations since it allows researches to observe the user's view and it provides measurements of the application's performance.
 Since it is a local Web page, it can be accessed "in the field" on mobile devices.